boharap7788/Monitoring-Kubernetes-with-Prometheus-Grafana/README.md

 # Command to decrypt it
   echo "put(admin-password/admin-user)" | openssl base64 -d ; echo

 # Login to grafana the create dashboard by importing id 6417 ,3662 , you will get dashboard from grafana Labs
 https://grafana.com/grafana/dashboards/6417-kubernetes-cluster-prometheus/

 https://grafana.com/grafana/dashboards/3662-prometheus-2-0-overview/

+# To stop or uninstall all running resources deployed through Helm, you can use the following command:

+helm ls --all --short | xargs -L1 helm uninstall